Clay-6/SenecaCheating/README.md

 # SenecaCheating

-A small browser extension to reveal the answers to questions on [Seneca](https://senecalearning.com).
+A small firefox extension to reveal the answers to blank-fill questions on [Seneca](https://senecalearning.com).
 Works just by having the extenstion installed & enabled.

+## Installation

+Install from the Firefox extension store [here](https://addons.mozilla.org/en-GB/firefox/addon/senecacheating/)